thinkshout/thinkshout/blog/_posts/2016-03-03-rethinking-strategies-for-online-donor-acquisition.md

 Another common approach is a pledge call-to-action.
 I don’t mean pledge in the monetary sense; rather “sign our pledge to end hunger” or “sign our pledge to find a cure for X.” (Ideally, this action would also be tied to social sharing opportunities so that your new supporter can recruit on your behalf).
 The supporter “signs” the pledge by entering their email address.

 There are also benefits to tossing some advertising dollars toward promoted posts on Facebook.
-Check out how [Healing Waters](http://www.networkforgood.com/nonprofitblog/heres-the-best-way-to-fundraise-on-facebook/?utm_source=feedblitz&utm_medium=FeedBlitzRss&utm_campaign=katyasnon-profitmarketingblog) improved their results for #GivingTuesday with minimum fuss.
+Check out how <a href="http://www.networkforgood.com/nonprofitblog/heres-the-best-way-to-fundraise-on-facebook/?utm_source=feedblitz&utm_medium=FeedBlitzRss&utm_campaign=katyasnon-profitmarketingblog" target="_blank"> Healing Waters</a> improved their results for #GivingTuesday with minimum fuss.

 If you get the timing right, and know the type of content your audience is likely to engage with, you can increase your brand awareness while growing your file.